 - maple syrup to taste

-- (about 1 teaspoon of apple pie spice mix will have a similar effect as above)
+- 1 teaspoon apple pie spice mix optional to the mix above; this will have a similar effect as above spice mix

 - Place the apple slices/dices in your slow cooker.
 Drizzle with lemon juice, add salt and optional cinnamon (stick) and spices.

 - Turn the slow cooker on high and cook for 4 hours.
 Stir occasionally.
 At the 3 hour mark stir and taste your apple sauce.
 Depending on taste and the apple variety you use, you may want to add some sweetener.
 Start with 2 tablespoons of maple syrup and add more to taste.